-Figure 1 - AX100260 Block Diagram
+Figure 1 - AX100280 Block Diagram

-The BLDC Motor Controller has three Universal Inputs that can be configured to measure voltage, current, frequency, PWM duty cycle, resistance or digital voltage level (on/off).
-A fourth Analog Input accepts voltage, current or resistive input types.
+The BLDC Motor Controller has four Universal Inputs that can be configured to measure voltage, current, frequency, PWM duty cycle, resistance or digital voltage level (on/off).
 Measured input data can be sent to a SAE J1939 CAN Network as is or used in the BLDC controller function blocks for controlling how the BLDC motor is driven.

 The Windows-based Axiomatic Electronic Assistant (EA) is used to configure the controller via an USB-CAN (AX070501) device.
 Configurable properties, Axiomatic EA setpoints, are outlined in chapter 4.
-Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 6A BLDC Controller.
+Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 48V BLDC Controller.
 Throughout this document, Axiomatic EA setpoint names are referred to with bolded text in double-quotes, and the setpoint option is referred to with italicized text in single-quotes.
-For example "Input Sensor Type" setpoint set to option 'Frequency/RPM 1.3kHz to 15kHz'.
+For example, "Input Sensor Type" setpoint set to option 'Frequency/RPM 100Hz to 10kHz'.

-In this document the configurable properties of the ECU are divided into function blocks, namely Input Function Block, Control Logic Block, Diagnostic Function Block, CAN Transmit Message Function Block and CAN Receive Message Function Block.
+In this document the configurable properties of the ECU are divided into function blocks, namely Input Function Block, Diagnostic Function Block, CAN Transmit Message Function Block and CAN Receive Message Function Block.
 These function blocks are presented in detail in next subchapters.